Pipeline protesters seize Minnesota construction site in bid to stop $4 billion project

 So far, the activism has done little to impede the $4 billion project, which is a replacement of a decades-old pipeline, although portions of it travel a new route.
 About 60 percent of the 350-mile Minnesota portion of the new Line 3 has been built and some 4,000 construction workers — and growing — are at work on five different areas of the project, according to Enbridge officials.

-The ongoing protests haven’t “had a significant impact on construction,” said Paul Eberth, Enbridge’s director of tribal engagement in the United States.
-“Obviously it’s stressful when people are out protesting or if they’re doing damage to equipment or being disrespectful for the workforce.”
+The ongoing protests haven’t “had a significant impact on construction,” said Paul Eberth, Enbridge’s director of tribal engagement in the U.S. “Obviously it’s stressful when people are out protesting or if they’re doing damage to equipment or being disrespectful for the workforce.”

 “Construction largely has proceeded as planned,” he said.

-The Line 3 pipeline is about 1,000 miles long and runs from Alberta, Canada, to Superior, Wis., one of a network of pipelines the company operates in the Midwest.
+The Line 3 pipeline is about 1,000 miles long and runs from Alberta, Canada to Superior, Wis., one of a network of pipelines the company operates in the Midwest.
 There have been disputes over other Enbridge pipelines: In November, Gov. Gretchen Whitmer (D) ordered a nearly 70-year old pipeline called Line 5 in Michigan to be shut down over concern about impacts to the Great Lakes.

 Enbridge said Line 3 has “passed every test” in six years of regulatory and permitting review including 70 public comment meetings.
 Company officials also say they have taken extensive input from tribal nations — including some directly impacted tribes who support the pipeline — and about 500 Native Americans have worked on the project.